Vinay1220/Bridgelabz_2215990071/README.md

 27. Stream Assignment completed and uploaded Feature_20-02-2025
 28. Exception Handling Completed and uploaded Feature_21-02-2025
 29. Regex and NUnit Completed and uploaded Feature_22-02-2025
+30. Annotation and reflection completed and uploded Feature_24-02-2025